fabiosenracorrea/Trybe/08_HIGHER_ORDER_FUNCTIONS/8.1_forEach_find_some_every_sort/readme.md

 Faça uma função que retorne true, caso nenhum author tenha nascido no mesmo ano, e false, caso contrário.
 (Create a function to check if every author was born in a unique year)

 -> Decided to up the difficulty of the challenge here, and used a reduce function.
-A simple forEach function was also added.
+Also added a simple function using forEach and another using sort!
 [Check it out](./exercises/exercise7.js)

 #### Comments